-As of 2011, about 397.9 miles of sandy beaches and 8.7 miles of inlet shoreline were designated as "critically eroded", a condition where previous or continuing erosion threatens private or public development & infrastructure, significant cultural resources, or environmental resources.
-Of those beaches classified as critically eroded, the Department has under active management 197.8 miles, including 21 inlets along the east coast and 40 inlets along the west coast of Florida.
-Active management includes beach and dune restoration, beach nourishment, and feeder beaches or inlet sand bypassing and other actions to mitigate the erosive effects of inlets to adjacent beaches.
+As of 2023, about 432.5 miles of sandy beaches and 9.1 miles of inlet shoreline were designated as "critically eroded", a condition where previous or continuing erosion threatens private or public development and infrastructure, significant cultural resources or environmental resources.
+Of those beaches classified as critically eroded, the Department has 253.0 miles that are under active management.
+There are 21 inlets along the Atlantic coast and 45 inlets along the Gulf Coast of Florida, of which 25 have IMPs with the Department.
+Active management includes beach and dune restoration, beach nourishment and feeder beaches or inlet sand bypassing and other actions to mitigate the erosive effects of inlets to adjacent beaches.